Innovation projects highlighted

 H2-LOGIN (FM Logistic)

-The latest major sustainable innovation project is H2-Login, developed at our Illescas facilities.
-It is a pioneering project in the Spanish and European logistics sector, and one of the first implementations of green hydrogen projects that combine production and consumption on-site, taking advantage of the capacities of the logistics platform.
+The H2-Login project has been developed at the FM Logistics Centre in Illescas, an emblem of sustainability.
+It is a pioneering project in the Spanish and European logistics sector, and one of the first implementations of integrated green hydrogen projects, i.e. one that combines production and consumption on-site, taking advantage of the capacities of the logistics platform.

-The project is a technological model and a paradigm of sustainability in the sector, as it guarantees emission-free logistics operations from the origin of the energy to its final use.
+The project is a technological model and a paradigm of sustainability in the sector, as it guarantees emission-free logistics operations from the source of the energy to its final use.

 Life GySTRA (CARTIF)